 Except perhaps for “paradigm” and “silo,” the word “culture” is one of the most abused in the vocabulary of compliance, ethics and consultants.
 (I once heard a consultant say that he needed “a high hover over the silos.”
 I thought it an ironic mash-up about drones and agriculture; it was not).
 Yet, “culture” has a meaning in the broader world; in commerce; and in compliance.
 “Culture” represents a gear-shift in compliance and ethics, and can be smooth or bone-rattling.

-Consider this story about McKinsey’s culture in the wake of insider-trading scandals:
+Consider this story from a few years ago about McKinsey’s culture in the wake of insider-trading scandals:

 For a quarter of a century, except for a brief stint as a currency analyst at Rothschild, Mr. Barton has worked at McKinsey, the consulting firm with more than 1,400 partners and 18,500 employees around the world.
 And that is why he is facing the most daunting task of his career: as McKinsey’s global managing director, he is trying to change the culture of the firm that shaped him.

 There are two reasons that Mr. Barton is on this mission: Anil Kumar and Rajat K. Gupta.
 Mr. Kumar was a McKinsey director who, in 2010, pleaded guilty to insider trading charges and publicly acknowledged giving corporate secrets gleaned on the job to Raj Rajaratnam, a founder of the Galleon Group hedge fund, in return for cash.
 Never in the history of the firm had a partner been charged with violating securities laws.